Rebilly/api-definitions/openapi/description.md

 Expand may be used on `GET`, `PATCH`, `POST`, `PUT` requests.

+# Limit on collections offset

+For performance reasons, take note that we have a `1000` limit on `?offset=...`.
+For example, if you attempt to retrieve a collection using `?offset=1001` or `?offset=2000` it will return the same results as if you used `?offset=1000`.

+Visit our [Data Exports API](https://all-rebilly.redoc.ly/tag/Data-exports) for an asynchronous solution.

 # Get started

 The full [Rebilly API](https://all-rebilly.redoc.ly/) has over 500 operations.